cardano-foundation/CIPs/CIP-0035/README.md

 It is tempting to think that if we can show that a particular behaviour has never been used in the history of the chain, then changing it is backwards-compatible, since it won’t change the validation of any of the actual chain.
 However, this is sadly untrue.

-The behaviour could be triggered (potentially deliberately) in the interval between the update proposal being accepted and it being implemented, which is extremely dangerous.
+1. The behaviour could be triggered (potentially deliberately) in the interval between the update proposal being accepted and it being implemented.
+This is extremely dangerous and could lead to an un-managed hard fork.
+2. The behaviour could be triggered in a script which has not yet been executed on the chain, but whose hash is used to lock an output.
+This could lead to that output being unexpectedly un-spendable, or some other change in behaviour.
+Moreover, since we only have the hash of the script, we have no way of telling whether this is the case.

-So even if a bug is obscure, we cannot just fix it.
+So even if a behaviour is obscure, we cannot just change it.

 ### Are backwards-compatible binary format changes really safe?